 CD Baby’s HostBaby is partnering with leading music-oriented web hosting provider Bandzoogle.

-These are two committed, independent music companies, founded and run by musicians, whose mission is to better serve the DIY and self-managed artists in a shifting digital business.
+It’s a perfect match: Two committed independent music companies, founded and run by musicians, whose mission is to better serve the DIY and self-managed artists in a shifting digital business.
 Bandzoogle will now host artist sites for HostBaby, as the storied web hosting service winds down.

 “Bandzoogle shares our focus on artists, with tools that help them wherever they are in their career,” explains Tracy Maddux, CEO of AVL/CD Baby.
 “They have built the best hosting product for indie musicians, and they back it up with amazing customer service.
 Like us, they keep ahead of a fast-changing business and think hard about what tools will best support artists’ dreams and goals.
 I can’t think of a better partner in web hosting, and I’m glad we finally get to work more closely together to promote indie music as a whole.”

 In addition, users will discover a wide range of new, exciting tools for promoting their music and engaging their fans.
 These include highly customizable mobile-friendly templates, direct-to-fan eCommerce to sell music, merch, and tickets, as well as run crowdfunding and fan subscriptions, and integrations with popular platforms like Bandsintown and YouTube.
-As the transition occurs, HostBaby will not accept new sign-ups.
+As the transition occurs, HostBaby will not accept new sign ups.